ickc/bootstrapping-os-environments/linux-minimal/README.md

 In case of very old system, generate ssh keys yourself, add it to your GitHub account in <https://github.com/settings/keys> first.

+You may want to tailor dotfiles before running this.

 Then run,

 ```sh